-The next major component to examine is what supplies come with a chemistry kit.
+The next major component we examined is what supplies come with a particular chemistry kit.
 The sets we reviewed include many common lab items such as beakers, measuring spoons and cups, safety glasses, and pipettes.
 Some of the specialized kits have custom supplies that are not standard lab equipment but are designed specifically for particular experiments.

 For these kits, at least a few things require a trip to a grocery store, hardware store or shopping website.
 For specialty chemicals, Best Science Supplies is a good choice.
-If you live in an area where grocery shopping is scarce or you are really pressed for time, a kit that comes closest to being all-inclusive is a better choice than one that requires you to supply many more chemicals.
+If you live in an area where grocery shopping is scarce or you are pressed for time, a kit that comes closest to being all-inclusive is a better choice than one that requires you to supply additional supplies.

 Each kit presented here comes with an experiment procedure manual and some explanation of the scientific principles involved in each test.
 Other kits take it a step further and provide detailed background information about each experiment and, in some cases, general scientific information.
 Well-written manuals offer clear directions, address safety procedures and discuss proper disposal of chemicals once an experiment is finished.